 7) How difficult is it to buy a house or an apartment in your country?
 What is the process?

-need to take out a mortgage (at a bank) and take the chances of repayment (with interest).
+Others need to secure a mortgage (bank) and take the chances of repayment (with interest).

 8) Have you ever been homesick?
 Describe the experience.
 How can people overcome it?